Selhar/freecodecamp/responsive-web-design/technical-documentation-page/README.md

-#Tribute page

-To run the project, do the following:
+You can view a live version of this project here: http://codepen.io/Selhar/full/KWVwOq/ To install it, do the following:

-1. `git clone <link>`
+1. on your terminal, type: `git clone https://github.com/GregoryGoncalves/freecodecamp.git`

-2. open index.html
+Go to this project's folder and open `index.html`